rayjon/nomo50/README.md

 - **1993**

   Mollen Commission investigates corruption of the NYPD concluding that “today's corruption is not the corruption of Knapp Commission days.
 Corruption then was largely a corruption of accommodation, of criminals and police officers giving and taking bribes, buying and selling protection.
 Corruption was, in its essence, consensual.
 Today's corruption is characterized by brutality, theft, abuse of authority and active police criminality.”
 (Milton Mollen)

+- **2006**

+  The FBI Counterrorism Division [publishes an investigative report](https://theintercept.com/2017/01/31/the-fbi-has-quietly-investigated-white-supremacist-infiltration-of-law-enforcement/) revealing the historical and widepread infiltration of police departments by white-supremacists terrorist organizations including skin-heads and Nazi's.